Chinese patent medicine: Pharmaceutical adulterants

-In the case of drugs, the entry for "Vitamin C/Lonicera/Forsythia tablet" (维C银翘片 (Wéi C Yínqiào Piàn)) in the Chinese Pharmacopoeia (ChP) calls for 105 mg of paracetamol and 1.05 mg of chlorpheniramine maleate each pill.
+Many drug adulterants are intentionally added and declared on product labels.
+For example, the entry for "Vitamin C/Lonicera/Forsythia tablet" (维C银翘片 (Wéi C Yínqiào Piàn)) in the Chinese Pharmacopoeia (ChP) calls for 105 mg of paracetamol and 1.05 mg of chlorpheniramine maleate each pill.
 Such a combination is common for Chinese cold medicine.
 In a more hidden case, the herb Ephedra naturally contains ephedrine and pseudoephedrine, and is required by the ChP to have more than 0.8% of the two decongestants (as hydrochloride salts) in its dry weight.

 Prohibited ingredients

 Some Chinese patent medicines contain ingredients which are banned in other countries.
-The two most common prohibited herbs are Ephedra (麻黄 má huáng) (Ephedra) and Ban Xia (半夏 bàn xià) (Pinellia).
+The two most common prohibited herbs are Ephedra (麻黄 máhuáng) (Ephedra) and Ban Xia (半夏 bànxià) (Pinellia).
 On 30 December 2003, the FDA in the US announced a ban (effective 12 April 2004), on these herbs from all dietary supplements.
 Traditional Chinese herbal remedies are exempt from this law.

+The 2020 version of the Chinese Pharmacopoeia removed pangolin scale and Aristolochia debilis from allowed ingredients.

 Regulation

 In Taiwan

 In modern-day Taiwan, regulations to address the criticisms are introduced due to Chinese patent medicines being prescription drugs since the 1970s and a part of the public health system since 1995.

 Taiwan Herbal Pharmacopeia (ISBN 9789860354157) provides information on acceptable herbs in Taiwan.